Teva and Regeneron report positive Phase 3 results for Fasinumab in osteoarthritis pain management

 TAGS

-Teva Pharmaceutical Industries and Regeneron Pharmaceuticals said that a phase 3 study evaluating nerve growth factor (NGF) antibody fasinumab in patients with chronic pain from osteoarthritis (OA) of the knee or hip met both co-primary endpoints and all key secondary endpoints.
+Teva Pharmaceutical Industries and Regeneron Pharmaceuticals have announced successful outcomes from their phase 3 study of fasinumab, a nerve growth factor (NGF) antibody, in patients suffering from chronic pain due to osteoarthritis (OA) of the knee or hip.
+The study met both co-primary endpoints and all key secondary endpoints, signaling a potential new treatment option for individuals with limited therapeutic choices.

-George D. Yancopoulos – President and Chief Scientific Officer of Regeneron said: “We are encouraged by these data and look forward to advancing our pivotal Phase 3 fasinumab program in patients with osteoarthritis of the knee or hip, who currently have very limited therapeutic choices to treat their chronic pain, other than with non-steriodal anti-inflammatory drugs or opioids.”
+George D. Yancopoulos, President and Chief Scientific Officer at Regeneron, expressed optimism about the findings: “We are encouraged by these data and look forward to advancing our pivotal Phase 3 fasinumab program in patients with osteoarthritis of the knee or hip, who currently have very limited therapeutic choices to treat their chronic pain.”

 CATEGORIES